RowdyRiley/QuickQuotes/README.md

 If on Windows: ```Set-ExecutionPolicy Unrestricted -Scope Process``` then: ```. venv/Scripts/activate```
 Install requirements: ```pip install -r ./requirements.txt```
 Run server: ```flask run -h {host} -p {port}```
 Use your ip and select any port, such as port.
-If you do not know your ip, use the address displayed on expo start.
+If you do not know your ip, use the address displayed on expo start or use ipconfig.

 Instructions on setting up the app:
 Navigate to frontend/